Enhancement of gaps in thin graphitic films for heterostructure formation: Results

 While this paper is primarily concerned with the modification of gaps in graphene like (graphitic) materials with inherent ionicity, such as thin films of III-V semiconductors, it is also interesting to determine if gaps can spontaneously form from the electron-phonon interaction.
-This is explored in Fig. \ref{fig:spontaneous}, which shows spontaneous charge density wave (CDW) symmetry breaking when $N_C=1$.
+This is explored in Fig. \ref{fig:spontaneous}, which shows spontaneous charge density wave (CDW) symmetry breaking.
+Panel (a) shows DMFT results.
 For sufficient $\lambda$, a CDW state can be found for all values of $R_{sc}$ (this is not visible in the figure for large values of $R_{sc}$ because $\lambda$ values are too small).
-While it is expected that the CDW state will become more difficult to form as cluster size increases (owing to the Mermin-Wagner-Hohenberg theorem \cite{mermin,hohenberg}) the result shows that the full system with $\Delta\neq 0$ is on the cusp of a CDW state, and this is why the gap is strongly sensitive to the electron-phonon coupling.
+The result shows that the full system with $\Delta\neq 0$ is on the cusp of a CDW state, and this is why the gap is strongly sensitive to the electron-phonon coupling.
+Panel (b) shows results for $R_{sc}=1$ as the cluster size is increased.
+It may initially be of surprise that a CDW state can be supported at finite temperature, since Mermin-Wagner-Hohenberg (MWH) theorem does not allow for two dimensional antiferromagnetism in Heisenberg models or 2D superconductivity.
+However, detailed quantum Monte Carlo calculations have shown that CDW order can be formed by the Holstein interaction at half-filling on square lattices at finite temperature \cite{noack1991a,vekic1992a,niyaz1993a}.
+In this case, MWH theorem does not apply because the symmetry is discrete (i.e. the local charge density at a specific time is determined by the number of electrons and may be 0, 1 or 2) \cite{nowadnick2012a}.

+To end this section, I note that as a minimum theory, it may be sufficient to compute only the Hartree diagram (which dominates the perturbation expansion) and the lowest order contribution to the phonon self energy, $\Pi$, at $\Qvec=0$ and $\omega_s=0$ only (since only the zero momentum Matsubara frequency and the phonon propagator contributes to the Hartree diagram).
+However, there would still need to be iteration over these diagrams to acheive self-consistency.